chrisconlon/CommonOwnerReplication/README.md

 data/public:

-manager_consolidations.csv: lists consolidated manager numbers: several manager actually correspond to one
+1. manager_consolidations.csv: lists consolidated manager numbers: several manager actually correspond to one

-permno_drops.csv: lists dropped permno IDs with reasons why they are dropped
+2. permno_drops.csv: lists dropped permno IDs with reasons why they are dropped

-big4.csv: lists manager Numbers for Blackrock, Fidelity, State Street, and Vanguard
+3. big4.csv: lists manager Numbers for Blackrock, Fidelity, State Street, and Vanguard

-DLE_markups_fig_v2.csv: markups from DeLoecker Eeckhout Unger (QJE 2020)
+4. DLE_markups_fig_v2.csv: markups from DeLoecker Eeckhout Unger (QJE 2020)

-out_scrape.parquet: Scraped 13F Filings for all high market cap firms

-cereal.parquet: Scraped 13F Filings for firms within the cereal industry

-airlines.parquet: Scraped 13F Filings for firms within the airline industry

-Please see https://sites.google.com/view/msinkinson/research/common-ownership-data for  more information.
+Plus put the three downloaded files in this directory.

 ## Downloading WRDS
 User must provide (a WRDS account).
 User will be prompted for WRDS username and password in file 1_Download_WRDS_Data.py.